Spicy Korean Chicken Wings

 - toasted sesame seeds or crushed toasted peanuts

-- Line a baking tray with aluminum foil.
-Place a wire rack in the baking tray.
-Spray/brush the wire rack with oil to prevent sticking.
-Set aside.
+- Prep: Preheat the oven to 250 Fahrenheit (120 Celsius).
+Line a baking sheet with aluminum foil.
+Insert a wire rack into the lined baking sheet and brush it with oil to prevent sticking.

-- Pat the chicken wings with a paper towel until really dry.
-Toss the wings with baking powder and salt until well coated.
-Place the wings on the wire rack, and make sure the wings are not touching one another.
+- Prepare chicken wings: Pat dry and toss chicken wings with baking powder and salt to coat.
+Arrange the wings on the wire rack, and make sure they don’t touch each other.

-- Bake for 30 minutes on lower rack.
-Then increase the oven temperature to 220 Celsius (425 Fahrenheit), transfer the wings to an upper rack, and continue baking until the wings are golden brown and crispy, about 45 minutes.
+- Bake the wings: Bake using the lower rack in the preheated oven for 30 minutes.
+Increase the temperature to 425 Fahrenheit (220 Celsius), transfer the wings to an upper rack, and continue baking for another 45 minutes, or until the wings are golden brown and crispy.

-- Once the chicken wings are out from the oven, add them to the sauce.
-Toss to coat the wings evenly with sauce.
+- Coat chicken wings: Remove fried chicken wings from the oven, add them to the cooked sauce and gently toss to coat them evenly.

 Another great recipe by https://dailycookingquest.com.